mgifford/a11y-contracting/README.md

 ## Don't include in RFP
  - Any specific requirements to use Web Accessibility Initiatives – Accessible Rich Internet Applications (“WAI-ARIA”) to further enhance accessibility.
 If used properly it will, but it doesn't add anything beyond WCAG 2.0 AA above and can destract from accessibility if it is implemented poorly.

-## Ten Steps for Accessible IT Procurement
+## 10 Steps for Accessible IT Procurement
 Based roughly on [Smart Practices for Addressing Accessibility in Vendor Contracts](https://businesslawtoday.org/2018/04/technology-vendor-contracts-accessibility-every-business-lawyer-know/#toc-2)
 1. Set up an internal Accessibility Policy
 1. List goals (like WCAG 2.1 AA), your internal policy as well as any government regulations you must comply with